sapinder-singh/Manage-Landing-Page-Challenge-FrontendMentor/README.md

 If you would like the Sketch file in order to inspect the design in more detail it is available to [purchase here](https://bmc.xyz/l/zei2aMuw0).

 You will find all the required assets in the `/images` folder.
 The assets are already optimized.

-There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

 ## Building your project